About the Team Information

-The team members chosen for 2021-2022 Solon Middle School Division B Science Olympiad are:
+The team members selected for the 2022-23 Solon Middle School Division B Science Olympiad are:

-We will have a mandatory meeting for the parents and students on this list, in the Solon Middle School Lecture Hall at 6:30 PM – 8:00 PM on Tuesday, September 28th.
-See you then!
+We will have a mandatory meeting for parents and students in the Solon Middle School Lecture Hall at 6 p.m. on Tuesday, September 27.
+There will be student meeting in the SMS library after the Lecture Hall parent-student meeting until 8 p.m.

 Thank you everyone for trying out.
 Have a great school year!